Province of Carolina: Government

+Later years

-Some take this period as the establishment of separate colonies, but that did not officially occur until 1729 when seven of the Lords Proprietors sold their interests in Carolina to the Crown, and both North Carolina and South Carolina became royal colonies.
+Some identify the 1708–1710 period as the establishment of separate colonies, but that did not officially occur until 1729 when seven of the Lords Proprietors sold their interests in Carolina to the Crown, and both North Carolina and South Carolina became royal colonies.
 The eighth share was Sir George Carteret's, which had passed to his great-grandson John Carteret, 2nd Earl Granville.
 He retained ownership of a sixty-mile-wide strip of land in North Carolina adjoining the Virginia boundary, which became known as the Granville District.
 This district was to become the scene of many disputes, from 1729 until the American Revolutionary War, at which time it was seized by the North Carolina revolutionary government.
 Governments under proprietary rule and under crown rule were similarly organized.
 The primary difference was who was to appoint the governing officials: the Lords Proprietors or the Sovereign.

 Although the division between the northern and southern governments became complete in 1712, both colonies remained in the hands of the same group of proprietors.
-A rebellion against the proprietors broke out in Charlestown, South Carolina (now spelled) in 1719 which led to the appointment of a royal governor for South Carolina in 1719.
-In 1729, North Carolina would become a royal colony.
+A rebellion against the proprietors broke out in Charlestown, South Carolina (as it was now spelled) in 1719, which led to the appointment of a royal governor for South Carolina in that same year.
+North Carolina would become a royal colony in 1729.